enoch26/denchikzika/README.md

 ## Elevation

 Elevation can be linked to the habitats of the mosquitoes.
 This Javascript can visualise the elevation in Sao Paulo state and export as csv file to Google Drive.
+The elevation along the coast is much lower than the inland area.
 (Source of data: NASA SRTM Digital Elevation 30m https://developers.google.com/earth-engine/datasets/catalog/USGS_SRTMGL1_003)
 ```
 // brazil municaipality shapefile